That-Dev-Girl-Sites/jhalabi.com/source/blog/2026/03/silence.md

 Silence like this is unhelpful.
 Even an emoji shrug would be more useful.

 All relationships are bi-directional, whether they be personal or professional, between two peers or two people of differing ranks.
-The choice to remain silent speaks volumes.
-The intent behind type type of silence is irrelevant.
+The choice to remain silent in any case speaks volumes, and intent is irrelevant.
 It speaks to a person's character and to their views of the relationship.
 It loses respect, friendship, and trust – and those things are not easily replaced.